chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 ~~~~~~~~~~~~~~~~~~~~

 The ``const ref`` intent is identical to the ``ref`` intent, except that
-modifications to the formal argument are prohibited within the dynamic
+modifications to the formal argument are prohibited within the function.
-scope of the function.
-Note that the the value referred to can still be
+The actual argument can still be modified by other means during the
-modified by other means (such as an aliasing reference) during the
+execution of the routine.
+Such modifications are observable
-execution of the function.
+by the formal argument, subject to the memory consistency model.

 The following example shows such aliasing.
-This example would not behave
+The behavior would be
-this way if it used ``const`` instead of ``const ref``.
+undefined if ``c`` used ``const`` intent instead of ``const ref``.

   *Example (const-ref-aliasing.chpl)*.